profullstack/transcoder/README.md

 | threads | number | 0 | Number of threads to use (0 = auto) |
 | overwrite | boolean | false | Whether to overwrite existing output file |

+**Note:** When using a platform preset, the `preset` option refers to the platform name (e.g., 'instagram').
+The FFmpeg encoding preset (e.g., 'medium', 'slow') is still configurable but is included in each platform preset with appropriate values.

 ## How It Works

 This module uses Node.js's built-in `child_process.spawn()` to call FFmpeg with appropriate parameters to transcode the video.
 It parses the FFmpeg output to provide real-time progress updates through an event emitter.
 The module does not store any files itself but simply passes through to FFmpeg.